hmlongco/Factory/README.md

 Factory is available as a Swift Package.
 Just add it to your projects.

+It's also available via CocoaPods.
+Just add `pod Factory` to your Podfile.

+Finally, Factory is just a single file.
+Download the project and then add Factory.swift to your project.
+It's that easy.

 ## License

 Factory is available under the MIT license.
 See the LICENSE file for more info.